MicrosoftDocs/patterns-practices/patterns-practices/guide/7-composing-the-user-interface-using-the-prism-library-5.0-for-wpf.md

 If you define a view as a data template, there is no code associated with the view itself.
 Therefore, you have to put the associated logic somewhere else.
 The same clean separation of logic from layout that is required for testability also helps make the view easier to maintain.

+> [!NOTE]
-**Note:** Unit testing and UI automation testing are two different types of testing with different coverage.
+> Unit testing and UI automation testing are two different types of testing with different coverage.

 Unit testing best practices recommend that the object be tested in isolation.
 To achieve object isolation, you need a mockup or stub for each external dependency.
 Then granular unit tests are run against the object.